Yin-Yin/SAP-Open-UI5-art-explorer/README.md

  - add comments to code

  - change console.log() to jQuery.sap.log.error( /.info(

  - crawl the API to be independent of API (also imgs)

 ### may be:
- -add favourite
+ - add favourite functionality with which you can favourite your most liked pictures and store this in the local storage
- -have small pictures enlarged, like this: maximum width is 100%, but minimum height is 100% -is it possible to change the url #painting-style - for whichever category is selected?
+ - have small pictures enlarged, like this: maximum width is 100%, but minimum height is 100%
+ - is it possible to change the url #painting-style - for whichever category is selected?
- -define user stories
+ - define user stories

- bugs:
+## Known bugs:
  - if you open a style through the fontpage the featured flag is not working

+### Notes
 You can choose any name for your namespace like "my.company.name".
 Since, I want all my paths to start where my index.html is, I used "./".
 You can always provide the reference path inplace of "./".
 Eg: "my.meta.models": "./models_folder/myTestmodel_folder" .
 This means when I say -> "my.meta.models.someResoucename" , UI5 will search in path-> "./models_folder/myTestmodel_folder/someResourceName".

 WikiArt API Writeup